 In this context, “permanent orders” are never meant to be permanent.
 Families change over time.
 The parents change jobs, the family changes residences, and emotional bonds shift.
 If circumstances materially and substantially change, a motion to modify may be in order.

 These motions can cover a wide range of changes.
 Some common ones include income or expense-based support changes and relocation-based parenting time alterations.

 In other cases, the orders themselves are still workable, but a parent refuses to follow them.
 A motion to enforce makes it clear that such behavior is unacceptable.
 This motion may also punish the recalcitrant parent and clarify any orders that need additional explanation.

 Other subsequent family law proceedings include stepparent adoptions.
 In most cases, these proceedings are more streamlined than standard adoptions.

 When conflicts arise in either stage of a family law proceeding, the parties usually resolve them out of court.
 These settlements decrease legal fees, shorten the time needed to resolve matters, and give the parties more control over the outcome.

 Reach Out to a Tenacious Lawyer

 Whatever stage your family law dispute is in, you have legal options.
 For a free consultation with an experienced family law attorney in Mt.
-Prospect, contact the Law Offices of Martin A. Delaney III, Ltd. Convenient payment plans are available.
+Prospect, contact Andrea Heckman Law.
+Convenient payment plans are available.